-As per Criterion 4, in accordance with the requirements of DCC all new developments are to incorporate the principles of 'SuDs'.
+As per Criterion 4, in accordance with the recommendations of CIRIA 753 (SUDs Manual) and requirements of DCC all new developments are to incorporate the principles of 'SuDs'.
 The aim of 'SuDs', inclusion across the development is to provide an effective system separate from the foul network to mitigate the adverse effects of storm water run-off on the environment, through enhanced quality systems and on local infrastructure to aid in preventing downstream flooding.
 The features proposed shall reduce runoff volumes, pollution concentrations and enhance groundwater recharge and biodiversity.